Introduction to the Subject & Team

 Course Content at Key Stage 4

-All Key Stage 4 PE lessons are taught in single gender groups and setting is based upon ability.
 Key stage 4 Physical Education focuses on a curriculum that inspires all students to succeed and excel in competitive sport and other physically depending activities.
 It provides opportunities for students to become physically confident in ways which support their health and fitness.
 There are opportunities to participate in a variety of sports that builds character and helps embed values such as fairness and respect.

 Activities covered include: Football, Rugby League, Athletics, Basketball, Netball, Dance, Swimming, Rounders, Cricket, Fitness, Tennis, Badminton, Ultimate Frisbee, Tchoukball, Hockey, Cross Country, Gymnastics, Trampolining, Fitness Testing, Volleyball, NFL and Soft Ball